PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_software_installation.md

 ```

 ## Install ROS
-Set up your snapdragon to connect to your local Wi-Fi network.
-To do so, open an adb shell and edit the file `/etc/wpa_supplicant/wpa_supplicant.conf` and add your local network settings:
+Set up your Snapdragon Flight to connect to your local Wi-Fi network.
+To do so, open an *adb* shell and edit the file `/etc/wpa_supplicant/wpa_supplicant.conf` and add your local network settings:
 ```
 adb shell
 vim /etc/wpa_supplicant/wpa_supplicant.conf